hxnt/openintelligence/README.md

  3. How can structured knowledge be read from and written to the brain?
  4. What does merging a human collective with 'AI' look like at a low level?
  5. What is the bandwidth required between humans to reasonably upload & download knowledge?
+ 6. How much can you offload to a BMI?
+ 7. What are the exact responsiblilities of both the brain and BMI?
 ### Philosophy
 #### Questions
  1. It is important to distinguish knowledge from personality (if possible).